HYDROGEN IS OUR FUTURE

 An efficient way to store and transport energy.

-In a first-of-its-kind project for Alberta, ATCO is now delivering a blend of natural gas containing five per cent hydrogen by volume into a subsection of the Fort Saskatchewan natural gas distribution system.
+In a first-of-its-kind project for Alberta, ATCO began delivering a blend of natural gas containing five per cent hydrogen by volume into a subsection of the Fort Saskatchewan natural gas distribution system.
 As of October 26, 2022, about 2,100 customers became the first in the province to use hydrogen-blended natural gas to safely, and reliably fuel their homes and businesses.
 Importantly, because the combustion of hydrogen emits only water, this project will reduce the greenhouse gas (GHG) intensity of the associated natural gas stream.

 Hydrogen blending is becoming popular in advanced economies around the world, including Australia, where ATCO’s Jandakot Operations Centre in Perth will soon be blending hydrogen into the gas distribution networks.
 Clean Energy Innovation Hub is generating hydrogen energy using solar power and delivering it through the existing gas network.